sunriselayer/gitbook/learn/sunrise/fee-abstraction.md

-# DA Fee Abstraction
+# Fee Abstraction

-Sunrise introduces "DA Fee Abstraction," a mechanism that allows developers to access blob spaces on Sunrise without paying direct fees.
+Sunrise introduces "Fee Abstraction," a mechanism that allows developers to access blob spaces on Sunrise without paying direct fees.
 Instead, developers can provide liquidity to Sunrise liquidity pools to gain access to data availability services.
 This innovative approach reduces entry barriers for developers while maintaining the economic sustainability of the network.

 ## Key Features

-{% hint style="success" %}
-**LEVEL 1: FOR APP DEVELOPERS**
-{% endhint %}

 1. **Liquidity-Based Access:**